Rakesh-kumar-yadav/laravel-ubold-intranet/README.md

 # laravel-intranet-website
-This is intranet website using Laravel.
+its intranet website using Laravel.

 ## Get Started